Georges d'Amboise: Italian Wars

 His foreign policy was animated by the aim of increasing French power in Italy by the conquest of the Milanese territories, in which he can be seen as the continuator of the policies of Étienne de Vesc.
 On 9 February 1499, he signed a treaty with Venice to which Pope Alexander VI adhered.
 He accompanied Louis and entered with him into Milan 6 October 1499; he was charged with organizing that province under French control, then returned to France in November.
 After the revolt of March 1500 in favor of Ludovico Sforza, the cardinal was appointed lieutenant general; he retook the duchy of Milan and sent Sforza to France as a prisoner.
 He made a triumphal entrance into Lyon on 23 June and received from Louis XII the countship of Lomello.
 The Cardinal returned to Italy at the beginning of 1501 for the attempted conquest of Naples; he went to Trent as ambassador in October 1501.

 His administration in France was, in many respects, well-intentioned and useful.
-Having the good fortune to serve a king who was both economical and just, he was able to diminish the imposts, to introduce order among the soldiery, and above all, by the ordinances of 1499, to improve the organization of justice.
-He was also zealous for the reform of the church, and particularly for the reform of the monasteries; and it is greatly to his credit that he did not avail himself of the extremely favorable opportunities he possessed of becoming a pluralist.
+He was able to diminish the imposts, introduce order among the soldiery, and above all, by the ordinances of 1499, improve the organization of justice.
+He wanted reform of the church, particularly for the reform of the monasteries; and it is greatly to his credit that he did not avail himself of the favorable opportunities he possessed of becoming a pluralist.

 He regularly spent a large income in charity, and he labored strenuously to stay the progress of the plague and famine which broke out in 1504.